leonardobfn/PmsArticle/README.md

 - The simulations results are in the file Simulations_Results.xlsx
 - Code to reproduce the article's application
 - For installation:
-  - Dowload R and Rstudio
+  - Download R and Rstudio
   - Download the zip file "PMS-master"
   - Open the file PMS.Rproj
   - Install the packages in the file "0-Install_Packages.R"